Dave Eggers: Personal life

 Eggers lives in the San Francisco Bay Area with his wife, Vendela Vida, who is also a writer.
 The two met at a wedding in San Francisco in 1998 and married in 2003.
 They have two children together.
 Eggers was the primary guardian of his youngest brother, Toph, with whom he co-authored children's books.

 Awards and recognition

 Eggers has won numerous annual awards for specific works as well as lifetime achievement awards.
-He also received an honorary doctorate degree.
+He also received an honorary degree from Brown University.